-Please do not hesitate to contact us should you have any questions regarding the New Code or should you need any assistance to analyse the impact of the New Code on your association/foundation.
+Please do not hesitate to contact us ([email protected]) or to take our New Code Quiz should you have any questions regarding the New Code or should you need any assistance to analyse the impact of the New Code on your association/foundation.

 KOAN’s Non-Profit and Trade Associations team advises numerous Belgian and European (international) associations and foundations active in a wide range of areas, such as banking, food, agriculture, education and health.
 Because of our ideal location in the heart of Europe, next to the European institutions, KOAN is well placed to represent non-profit and trade entities vis-à-vis the European institutions.
 Thanks to its composition, integrated and committed working methods, acquaintance with the sector and diversity of its clients, the team is a key player in Belgium for delivering legal services promptly and efficiently to handle all issues concerning the non-profit and trade associations sector.